dmitriyzov/kubernetes-course/README.md

 ## minikube
 * Creates a Virtual Box on your local machine
 * A single Node runs both Master and Worker processes
-* minicube CLI is used mostly for starting up or deleting the cluster
+* minikube CLI is used mostly for starting up or deleting the cluster
 * everything else will be done with `kubectl`

 ```bash